chris-short/chrisshort.net/content/video/what-the-military-taught-me-about-devops-toronto.md

-+++
-author = "Chris Short"
-date = 2018-05-30
+---
+ShowTOC: false
+author: Chris Short
+date: "2018-05-30"
-description = "History can help prevent conflict when driving change.
-This talk will analyze human tendencies, historical data, and provide real-world examples of how to avoid conflict during your DevOps journey." draft = false slug = "what-the-military-taught-me-about-devops-toronto" tags = ["talks", "speaking", "videos", "public speaking"] title = "What the Military Taught Me About DevOps - DevOpsDays Toronto 2018" ShowTOC = false
+description: History can help prevent conflict when driving change.
+This talk will analyze human tendencies, historical data, and provide real-world examples of how to avoid conflict during your DevOps journey.
-+++
+draft: false
+slug: what-the-military-taught-me-about-devops-toronto
+tags:
+- talks
+- speaking
+- videos
+- public speaking
+title: What the Military Taught Me About DevOps - DevOpsDays Toronto 2018
+---

 {{< carbon >}}